awsdocs/amazon-rds-user-guide/doc_source/USER_PIT.md

 You can restore a DB instance to a specific point in time, creating a new DB instance\.

-When you restore a DB instance to a point in time, the default DB security group is applied to the new DB instance\.
-If you need custom DB security groups applied to your DB instance, you must apply them explicitly using the AWS Management Console, the AWS CLI `modify-db-instance` command, or the Amazon RDS API `ModifyDBInstance` operation after the DB instance is available\.
+When you restore a DB instance to a point in time, you can choose the default VPC security group or apply a custom VPC security group to your DB instance\.

-Restored DB instances are automatically associated with the default parameter and option groups\.
+Restored DB instances are automatically associated with the default DB parameter and option groups\.
 However, you can apply a custom parameter group and option group by specifying them during a restore\.

 RDS uploads transaction logs for DB instances to Amazon S3 every 5 minutes\.
 To see the latest restorable time for a DB instance, use the AWS CLI [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) command and look at the value returned in the `LatestRestorableTime` field for the DB instance\.
 To see the latest restorable time for each DB instance in the Amazon RDS console, choose **Automated backups**\.